Finding the Main Point

 No matter what you are reading or why you are reading it, you want to make sure that you understand the main point.
 The main point is the key idea that the author is trying to convey in the text.

-The techniques in this section apply best to nonfiction work, including scholarly articles, informational texts, textbooks, and arguments.
+The techniques in this chapter apply best to nonfiction work, including scholarly articles, informational texts, textbooks, and arguments.
 While they can also be used for fiction or creative nonfiction, strategies for reading literature often work better for these types of texts because literary texts don’t always have a clear main point.
 If you are reading fiction or creative nonfiction, I recommend asking your professor for guidance.

 The techniques in this section can be used separately, but they can also be used together.